 So simple, so easy, anyone can do it.

-I usually leave much earlier to get the mail, but today I time my departure closer to high tide.
-I am not supposed to drive, but it’s just a quarter-mile with no traffic to the mailbox.
+Usually, I leave much earlier to get the mail, but today I time my departure closer to high tide.
+Driving isn’t something I’m supposed to do, but it’s just a quarter-mile with no traffic to the mailbox.
 I teetered outside on my carved cane to my F-150.
 With one foot on the running board, I clinched the grab bar, pulled myself up (painfully), and into the seat.
 But today I’m not stopping at the mailbox.
-Instead, I’m driving an extra quarter-mile to the shores of the Pacific and park in the two-vehicle lot for the disabled.
-I’m now just fifty feet from Big Black Sands Beach.
+Instead, I drive an extra quarter-mile to the shores of the Pacific and park in the two-vehicle lot for the disabled that places me just fifty feet from Big Black Sands Beach.

 Suddenly, my soul is flooded with precious memories, the ones we hope — here and beyond — never go away.